mehulagg/gitlab_test/doc/administration/read_only.md

 ## Repository read-only

+NOTE: **Note:**
+This section isn't needed if Unicorn/Puma is stopped because the internal API won't be reachable.

 The first thing you'll want to accomplish is to ensure that no changes can be made to your repositories.
 Open up rails console with `gitlab-rails console` and execute the following command: